Mwaisaks/EventTicketingPlatform/README.md

 Below is the code for my CreateEventRequestDto class and my Event class.
 We've added validations in the dto and we still have 'validations' in the event ticket class, why's that?
 What's the difference between @NotNull, @NotEmpty and @Not Blank?

+**Using Mapstruct Guide**

+* Add Maven Dependencies
+* Have your classes
+* Create your mapper interface under mapper package -Annotate the class with @Mapper to mark it as a mapping interface
+*
 ### Advanced Features
 * Integrate a payment System
 * Deploy on azure or AWS